hammlab/k-beam-minimax/readme.md

 ---
 ### Requirements
   * Python 2, NumPy, SciPy, Tensorflow, Keras
   * The MNIST-M dataset was created using the scripts from https://github.com/pumpikano/tf-dann.
-You can download it from the /mnist-m folder and uncompress it using `rar`.
+You can download the compressed files from the `/mnist-m` folder and uncompress them using `rar`.
   * (Optional) [CVXOPTS](https://github.com/cvxopt/cvxopt) if you want to test the approximate subgradient descent.

 ---
 ### Examples
   * This repository demonstrates the K-beam minimax algorithm applied to different machine learning problems, some implemented in pure python and some with Tensorflow.
-  * The core of the algorithm is to simply make K copies of the neural network and find the (local) maximum for each network, starting from random initialization.
+  * The core of the k-beam algorithm is to simply make K copies of the neural network and find the local maximum for each network simultaneously starting from random initialization.
   * Running the scripts below will take time, because the experiments are repeated for 10-100 trials.
-You can change it by `ntrial=1` inside the scripts for a quick test.
+For quick tests, you can change it by setting  `ntrial=1` inside the scripts.

 #### 1. [test_minimax_simple.py](test_minimax_simple.py)
 This script shows the use of the k-beam minimax (and a few other optimization algorithms) in pure python.